-This half-term our topic is 'Living and Surviving: rainforest'.
+This half-term our topic is 'Living and Surviving'.
 Please scroll down to find out more about this wonderful learning journey

-In English this half-term we will be writing to inform and entertain.
+In English this half-term we will be writing to entertain.
 We will use a range of stimuli linked to our topic.
-‘The great Kapok Tree; The explorer; The leaf detective and into the Jungle,’.
-The children will be writing their own setting descriptions and journal entries.
-We will also be writing persuasive letters linked to deforestation.
-In reading, we will be focusing on these texts, whilst also drawing upon poetry, and non-fiction texts related to our rainforest theme to help us retrieve, infer, predict, sequence and comment on the author’s language choices.
+‘The Train to Impossible Places; Narnia and Alice in Wonderland.
+The children will be writing their own fantasy story.
+In reading, we will be focusing on these texts, whilst also drawing upon poetry, and non-fiction texts related to our living and surviving theme to help us retrieve, infer, predict, sequence and comment on the author’s language choices.

-This half-term in maths the children will be learning about fractions and decimals.
-They will be taught to recognise and show, using diagrams, families of common equivalent fractions count up and down in hundredths; dividing by 10 and 100.
-Throughout the term, we will also continue to revisit, practice and consolidate our understanding of multiplication and division.
+This half-term in maths the children will be learning about angles.
+They will be taught to recognise the different angles and use key vocabulary when describing them.
+Children will use this knowledge to compare angles and apply this to quadrilaterals and triangles.
+We will also continue to revisit, practice and consolidate our understanding of area, perimeter and time.

 In DT, the children will create a rainforest shelter, incorporating their skills of joining to create a secure structure.
 They will spend time exploring existing

 shelters, and will use this to develop design criteria.